 The development of children's lower limb and foot is important in determine their alignment in adult life.
 Monitoring closely to ensure milestones are achieved can reduce your child's likelihood of suffering from issues with their lower limb and walking.

 The foot is mostly cartilage, up until its fully developed by the age of 12.
-Diagnosing abnormalities and early intervention can improve alignment and prevent foot issues in adult life.
+Diagnosing abnormalities in kids feet early and intervening at a young age can improve alignment and prevent foot issues in adult life.

 - Delayed walking